 This week, TikTok's makeup artists and beauty enthusiasts can't get enough of the rainbow contour.
 Popularised by the likes of @rikkisandhu and @serenalakkiss, the technique involves strategically drawing on thick stripes of cream blush, bronzer and concealer, and blending everything in with a makeup sponge.
 It isn't just cheeks, either, as the method is being used to contour the entire face, including the jawline, chin, nose and forehead.
 The result?
 Expertly applied makeup in moments, which accentuates bone structure and makes skin glow in all the right places.

 Rainbow contouring is mesmerising to say the least, which is why Serena's video has amassed 40k views and Rikki's has gained 1.5 million pairs of eyes.
-The comments are a mixed bag, with some followers worried they might end up looking like a "clown" or that "it looks like ice cream" and others saying that they love how the blending process pulls the out-there look together.
+The comments are a mixed bag, with some followers worried they might end up looking like a "clown" and others saying that they love how the blending process pulls the out-there look together.
 As plenty of other TikTokers jumped on the bandwagon, I couldn't avoid the hack.
 It had to be my next video.